 Making IT Work for the NHS

-The healthcare industry is under tremendous pressures.
-An ageing and growing population, increases in demand for care from chronic diseases and frozen budgets call for new modes of delivering care.
-Meanwhile, many NHS organisations have the challenge of trying to balance the rising expectations of patients for improved care, of staff to be able to work flexibly, and the need to carefully manage costs and keep patient data secure.
+The healthcare industry is under tremendous pressure.
+An ageing and growing population increases the demand for care from chronic diseases, that along with frozen budgets call for new modes of delivering care.
+Meanwhile, many NHS organisations have the challenge of trying to balance the rising expectations of patients for improved care, for staff to be able to work flexibly, and the need to carefully manage costs and keep patient data secure.

 In the UK, new ways of delivering care with patient-centred approaches are taking place across the NHS.
 These set out to do things like “provide care traditionally delivered in hospitals in people’s homes”.
 This video from The King’s Fund explains perfectly how these changes have been made and are being implemented: